chaseruskin/orbit/README.md

 Orbit brings an agile approach to hardware development that minimizes technical debt through its available commands related to ip integration and build automation:
 ```
-Orbit is a tool for hdl package management.
+Orbit is an hdl package manager and build tool.

 Usage:
     orbit [options] [command]